Fry's Food and Drug

-Fry's Food and Drug is a chain of supermarkets that has a major presence in the U.S. state of Arizona.
-Fry's also operates under the banner of Fry's Marketplace, a combination of groceries and general merchandise comparable to a Walmart Supercenter.
-Fry's is a division of Cincinnati, Ohio-based Kroger.
+Fry's Food and Drug is a chain of American supermarkets that has a major presence in the U.S. state of Arizona.
+Fry's also operates under the banner of Fry's Marketplace, a hypermarket or combination of groceries and general merchandise.
+Fry's is a division of Kroger, an American retail company based in Cincinnati, Ohio.

 History

 Beginnings

-Fry's was founded in 1954 by Donald Fry in northern California.
+Fry's was founded in 1954 by Donald Fry in El Sobrante, California.
+A marker placed at the intersection of San Pablo Dam Road and La Colina Rd identifies this spot.
 With the help of his brother Charles, the chain expanded into the Phoenix market in 1960.
 Fry's was sold in 1972 to Dillons, based in Hutchinson, Kansas.
 (The sons of Charles Fry used the proceeds from the sale to launch Fry's Electronics in 1985; it was otherwise separate from and unaffiliated with the grocery chain.)
 Dillons merged with Kroger in 1983.

 Fred Meyer and Kroger merger

-In October 1998, Fred Meyer, parent company of Smith's Food and Drug based in Salt Lake City, announced a strategic merger with Kroger, based in Cincinnati.
-Several months later, in May 1999, the Federal Trade Commission (FTC) approved the merger of the two companies, named The Kroger Co..
+In October 1998, Fred Meyer, parent company of Smith's Food and Drug based in Salt Lake City, announced a strategic merger with Kroger, based in Cincinnati, Ohio.
+Several months later, in May 1999, the Federal Trade Commission (FTC) approved the merger of the two companies, named The Kroger Co.

 Arizona and Texas were the only two of 31 states where there was an overlap of stores and brands from the merger.
 The Kroger Co., choosing to operate with one brand in the Arizona market, rebranded most Smith's Food & Drug Centers as Fry's Food & Drug Stores, though Smith's Food and Drug Centers in Kingman, Bullhead City, and Lake Havasu City remained unchanged (perhaps because of their proximity to Nevada and the Las Vegas market, where Kroger retained the Smith's brand).
 Fry's Phoenix Distribution Center and administrative offices were moved into the more modern Smith's Food and Drug Distribution Center and office space in the west Phoenix suburb of Tolleson.